Opinion by Richard Baird Posted 13 January 2016

 This layers Absolut Botanik with a subtle story component, presumably to be expanded upon throughout campaign work, and draws a more unique and adult personality from the often light and playful qualities associated with watercolour.

 The illustrations are well-rendered with some good pen and ink shading, and a lovely use of bright but earthy watercolour and texture.
 These share a concept, are aesthetically pleasing and grounded by clear communicative intentions.
-They appear to take some of their cues from Absolut’s popular and fleeting limited edition ranges, but makes a clear connection with the craft, quality and permanence associated with Absolut Vodka through type, proportion of type, the use of space, bottle shape and its clear glass.
+They appear to take some of their cues from Absolut’s popular and fleeting limited edition ranges, but makes a clear connection with the craft, quality and permanence associated with Absolut Vodka through type and its proportions, the use of space, bottle shape and its clear glass.